dmoore5050/NSS_wordpress_theme/README.md

 - Minor bug and styling fixes.

-- Added landing page for programs, directing user to either Bootcamp page a coming soon page for the Evening Classes
+- Added landing page for programs, directing user to either Bootcamp page, or a coming soon page for the Evening Classes

+- Added and styled dropdown menu for programs

+- Get twitter/website info and profile images for mentors, alumni, and sponsors to be added to site.

 #Phase 2

-- Get twitter/website info and profile images for mentors, alumni, and sponsors to be added to site. **IN PROGRESS - D & B**

 - Get permissions from new mentors, alumni, and sponsors to add them to the site. - **JOHN**